Different Types of Roller Skating & Skates Compared

 I would go with the roller skate that you feel most stable and comfortable with.
 For me, that’s quad roller skates with outdoor wheels.
 If you are brand new to roller skating, I’d recommend quads.

 If you are more experienced, then it really comes down to personal preference and what you want to do with your skates.
-If you are an outdoor hockey player, then you are going to most likely be on rollerblades.
+If you are an outdoor hockey player, then you are going to most likely be on inline hockey skates.
 If you are an outdoor speed skater, then you are undoubtedly going to be on inline speed skates.
-When you get good at roller skating, you really just start to see skates as the makeup of all of their parts – wheels, bearings, boots and plates.
+When you get good at roller skating, you really just start to see skates as the makeup of all of their parts – roller skate wheels, roller skate bearings, boots and roller skate plates.
 You then start to use the right skate for its best purpose as stability and fear of injury lessen.

 If you are a novice, just remember that the most important part of outdoor skates are the wheels.
 You want a softer wheel if you are skating on asphalt or rough concrete.
 The softer wheel makes for a smoother ride meaning your legs won’t shake as much as you roll on the rough surface.
 Plus, they will help you handle small debris.